dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR02.md

 Finally, from the Document object, you need to get to the ModelSpace object.
 If you look at the Document object (not the Documents collection – remember we skipped past it with ActiveDocument), You'll see the Modelspace property.
 This property returns the ModelSpace collection which is what we need to tell Visual LISP where to add the line.
 To jump to the ModelSpace collection object, You'll be using the (vla-get-modelspace) function that returns the Modelspace object we need.
 The code we'll eventually end up using looks something like one of these two examples.
 You'll see one takes each, one step at a time (if you think You'll need the Application or ActiveDocument objects again) and the other does them all at once (if you won't need the Application or ActiveDocument objects again later).

 The next step is getting the points we need for the start and end of the line.
 Looking back at the AddLine method, You'll see it specifies the StartPoint and EndPoint as a Variant – 3 element Array of Doubles.
 A “Double” is a Visual Basic data type similar to a Real number.
-And Array, is Visual Basic‟s equivalent to a List.
+And Array, is Visual Basic's equivalent to a List.
 And funally, a Variant, is a special Visual Basic data type that can hold any data type (string, real, double, etc.).

 This is a lot different that how AutoLISP specified points with a list of three Real numbers.
 It sounds complicated but once you get use to it, it's not a big deal, it still takes a little while to see and understand what's really going on.
 The best way to see how a point like this is structured is to extract a point from an existing line and look at how it's structured.
 This way, AutoCAD shows you what it uses, and then you can duplicate it.
 Let's look at the endpoint of the line we previously changed the layer of using the (vla-get-startpoint) function.